nbos/nbos.github.io/posts/gauss.md

 ---
 title: "Encoding Numbers with Gaussians"
 author: Nathaniel Bos
-date: 2025-10-23
+date: 2025-10-27
 ---

 [Arithmetic codes](arith.html) are pretty useful for compression.

-Implementations usually all operate on the equivalent of a [categorical distribution](https://en.wikipedia.org/wiki/Categorical_distribution).
+Implementations usually operate using the equivalent of a [categorical distribution](https://en.wikipedia.org/wiki/Categorical_distribution).
 For example, using a 26 letter alphabet with probabilities proportional to their frequency in English text:

 ![](res/gauss/frequency-bars.svg)

-Each letter gets an explicity probability assignment and an equivalent section of the unit interval like so:
+Each letter gets an explicitly probability assignment and an equivalent section of the unit interval like so:

 ![](res/gauss/alphabet.svg)

-This unit interval is then used as a CDF ([cummulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function)) by the arithmetic encoder to produce a binary code of minimal size.
+This unit interval is then used as a CDF ([cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function)) by the arithmetic encoder to turn sequences of symbols (here: letters) into binary codes of minimal size.

 But any probability distribution with a well defined [quantile function](https://en.wikipedia.org/wiki/Quantile_function) (the inverse